jbluemink/Sitecore-Security-Rights-Reporting/README.md

 Go to the Sitecore Desktop (/sitecore/shell/)
 And push the left-bottom start button in the right menu there is inside the Security Tools menu a new Security Reporting menu item

+This tool is for Sitecore Domain users, if there too many (extranet) users it is skipping other domain users, this tool works for max 200 users in the Sitecore Domain.

 ##To Build:
 Add Sitecore.Kernel.dll to External folder